TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation and programming skills.

-#### Reusable Field Descriptors

-Store and retrieve field descriptors or field references instead of re-generating them in different places.
-See the challenges from last week to get an idea how this can be achieved.

-#### Reusable Variable Accessors

-In your current implementation, you generate load and store instructions for parameters and local variables over and over again.
-Avoid this by storing and retrieving these instructions instead of storing their index.

 #### Generate Debug Information